plugins-wordpress/wp-plugin-mvc-boilerplate/text.md

 For some reason I was not able to show you or tell you some of the things I do.
 But here is something, if you ever want refresher or you and Will want to get away for a few days, please let me know.
 You or you and Will comee come here for a weekend or few days and stay in one of my private rooms.
 I do airbnb with these private rooms, but you or you and Will even want to stay here for a get away, just let know and  you or you two can still away.
 If you or you and Will decide to stay here for a get away, please do not worry about the price tag on airbnb, I will just make sure you stay here at no cost.

+Thank you, Melissa.
+I will sure get the paystubs to you.
+However, I want to make sure I understand it well; By "between the dates of 08/14 and 11/14" you mean between the dates August 14th  2023 and November 14th, 2023?
+Something else?